-Interest rates on short-term Treasury bills rose in Monday's auction, with rates on six-month bills climbing to the highest level since late March.
+Interest rates on short-term Treasury bills rose in Monday's auction to the highest levels this year.

 Stocks were solidly lower in early trading Monday, following a steep sell-off in China and other global markets.